maxsakharov/kms-decryptor/README.md

 ### How to decrypt using kms-decryptor lib

-You AWS resource (AWS lambda, EC2) where your running you NodeJS app should have access to KMS decryption Then using that lib inside your code jus do this:
+You AWS resource (AWS lambda, EC2) should have access to KMS decryption.
+Then using that lib inside your code just need to do next:

 ```
 var kmsDecryptor = require('kms-decryptor');